 For outlier-levels of wealth, specialization is often necessary.
 This entails having to become the best–or at least in the top tier–in the world at understanding said technology or industry, like Elon Musk and electric cars, Bill Gates and operating systems, or Steve Jobs and personal computers.
 This requires a lot of time and attention, and does not leave much room for leisurely intellectual endeavors or being multi-faceted.

 But generalists can make a good income too, even comparable to tech salaries, like on Substack or monetizing engagement on Twitter or other social media.
 Generalists seem to dominate discourse and have social status online, either writing pithy but viral tweets of their social observations, or longer ‘think pieces’, which also go viral.
 Ultimately, there are pros and cons for both.
-For generalists, the trade-off is not becoming super-wealthy or an ‘industry leader’.
+For generalists, the trade-off is not becoming super-wealthy or an industry expert/leader.
 For specialists, the trade-off is worse socialization or appearing single-dimensional.
 Von Neumann could go to a social event and he knew more outside of physics or computer science than even experts at those fields, like history.

 Imagine someone who specializes at plumbing.
 It’s all he knows and he makes a good living it.
 But at social occasions, unless the discussion involves plumbing, he’s going to come off as sorta dull or uninteresting.
-He’s not going to have incisive insights about contemporary social phenomena or hold well-informed, well-researched opinions about political issues (except for things that applicable to his plumbing business, like regulation or taxes).
+He’s not going to have incisive insights about contemporary social phenomena or hold well-informed opinions about political issues (except perhaps for things that applicable to his plumbing business, like regulation or taxes).
 [0] Conversely, a writer for The New Yorker will know a lot about many things, albeit shallowly, so perhaps he appears smarter to outsiders because he can converse extemporaneously about a wide range of things, like pop culture or politics.

 Many of history’s ‘greats’ in the sciences (e.g. Benjamin Franklin and Thomas Edison) were generalists.
 They dabbled in many things and advanced the frontiers of knowledge at most of them.
 Bertrand Russell was a renowned social scientist and logician.
 Johann Wolfgang von Goethe was the consummate polymath who revolutionized fields as disparate as optics and literature, such as composing Faust, considered to be one of the greatest works of German literature.
 They also had a lot of leisure time, unlike today in which a lot time is spent procuring credentials and trying to get hired.
+Instead of declaring a major or area of expertise, like in college or as a career, they could work on whatever they saw fit.

 Centuries or millennia ago it was like, “I sat in a tub and the water level rose!
 Let me document this!”
 “Congratulations, you discovered displacement!
 Here is your permanent place in scientific history!”
 Or “I stuck a pencil in a glass of water and it looks like the pencil is broken.”
 “Congratulations, you discovered optical refraction…your prize awaits!”
 Someone aspiring to follow in the footsteps of Newton has to learn over 200-year’s worth of math and physics–from the ‘macro’ like general relativity, to the ‘micro’ like quantum theory.
 And also, statistical methods to interpret results, in addition to requiring advanced and complicated experiments and instruments which cost billions of dollars and many years to build.
 By comparison in Newton’s era physics was still mostly limited to dropping objects from buildings.